When people go in search of online videos to watch, what qualities are they looking for?

 Online video viewing is often disappointing for people because it does NOT always work as it should.
 Video streaming can be slow and the video will sometimes stop playing to allow more time to download.
 No doubt this is frustrating but it also the nature of the beast at this point.

 Stop-and-start viewing is largely a function of connection speeds and having adequate infrastructure to handle the load.
-As more people get hooked up to broadband and companies continue to expand, these problems should clear up.
+As more people get hooked up to broadband and more here, and companies continue to expand, these problems should clear up.

 Just like early movie films were silent black and white, online video technology is still in its infancy and not all the kinks are worked out.
 Give it more time.